-We are currently seeking representation for our novel, THE CITY OF GOLD AND FIRE.
+We are currently seeking representation for our novel, THE HUNTRESS AND THE WIND.
 If you have any questions or if you’re interested in a copy of the synopsis, please contact us directly at firstname.lastname@example.org.

 Quick 60-word Pitch